MKNSTEJA/MKNSTEJA/README.md

 A sorting algorithm challenge where you must arrange numbers with limited operations.
 - 🔗 [Check it out!](https://github.com/MKNSTEJA/push_swap)

-### 🍽️ Philosophers - When dining turns into a deadlock situation! 🍴💭
+### 🍽️ Philosophers - Simulating a simple society! 🍴💭
 A multi-threaded simulation of dining philosophers, focusing on concurrency, resource management, and avoiding starvation.
 - 🔗 [Check it out!](https://github.com/MKNSTEJA/philosophers)